 - Remove Tarps and tires

 Following this formula will prevent mosquitoes from biting you and your family and pets, and to reduce the risk of contracting a mosquito-borne illness or disease.Mosquito Squad of Columbia understands the concerns that arise when you or someone you love gets even one unnecessary mosquito bite this season.
 The magic part of our treatment is that you don’t have to experience even the first bite by using our system.
-Our service entails spraying your property on regularly scheduled intervals for optimum mosquito control.
+Our service entails misting your property on regularly scheduled intervals for optimum mosquito control.
 Our barrier sprays are safe, effective and worry free.
 Once you have signed up with us, you won’t have to worry about scheduling or keeping track of when it is time to call us because our service is automatic.
-You may even forget about mosquitoes altogether without the hassle of having to spray yourself and your family down with dangerous topicals before each trip into your yard.
+You may even forget about mosquitoes altogether without the hassle of having to mist yourself and your family down with dangerous topicals before each trip into your yard.
 Our philosophy is to treat your yard, instead of yourself.

 To learn more about fighting the bite this season, including the dreaded Asian Tiger mosquito, contact Mosquito Squad of Columbia and enjoy your time outdoors for all the right reasons.